AI-Powered Phishing Attacks Are Getting Smarter—Here's How to Detect Them

 Sharing phishing indicators across your organization and industry peers accelerates detection:

-• Adversary emulation: Understand how attackers operate.
-Run automated penetration tests to identify your organization's vulnerabilities to phishing attacks before criminals do.
+- Adversary emulation: Understand how attackers operate.
+Run automated penetration tests to identify your organization's vulnerabilities before criminals do.

-One of the most effective ways to measure your phishing readiness is simulated phishing campaigns combined with automated security testing.
+One of the most effective ways to strengthen your defenses is automated security testing combined with threat intelligence.

-• How quickly does your detection infrastructure block simulated attacks?
+- How quickly does your detection infrastructure identify and block attacks?

 Implementing an AI-Resistant Phishing Defense Strategy